gitkraken/vscode-gitlens/README.md

 - Adds a `Compare File with Next Commit` command (`gitlens.diffWithNext`) with a shortcut of `alt+.` to compare the active file/diff with the next commit revision

-- Adds a `Compare File with Previous Commit` command (`gitlens.diffWithPrevious`) with a shortcut of `alt+,` to compare the active file/diff with the previous commit revision
+- Adds a `Compare File with Previous` command (`gitlens.diffWithPrevious`) with a shortcut of `alt+,` to compare the active file/diff with the previous commit revision

-- Adds a `Compare Line with Previous Commit` command (`gitlens.diffLineWithPrevious`) with a shortcut of `shift+alt+,` to compare the active file/diff with the previous line commit revision
+- Adds a `Compare Line Commit with Previous` command (`gitlens.diffLineWithPrevious`) with a shortcut of `shift+alt+,` to compare the active file/diff with the previous line commit revision

 - Adds a `Compare File with Working Tree` command (`gitlens.diffWithWorking`) with a shortcut of `shift+alt+w` to compare the most recent commit revision of the active file/diff with the working tree

-- Adds a `Compare Line with Working Tree` command (`gitlens.diffLineWithWorking`) with a shortcut of `alt+w` to compare the commit revision of the active line with the working tree
+- Adds a `Compare Line Commit with Working Tree` command (`gitlens.diffLineWithWorking`) with a shortcut of `alt+w` to compare the commit revision of the active line with the working tree

 #### Navigate and Explore